Nikhil-Giramkar/go-chiserver-demo/README.md

 # News Feed Server

-In this project, I jave created a server which listens for <br>
+In this project, I have created a server which listens for <br>
 GET and POST requests at a particular port.<br>
 <br>
 User can get all news feeds<br>